appfoundry/Reliant/README.md

 Overall architecture
 --------------------

-The framework is setup to be lightweight, you basically need an OCSApplicationContext which serves as the container of the managed objects.
+The framework is set up to be lightweight, you basically need an OCSApplicationContext which serves as the container of the managed objects.
 To register managed objects in this container, the application context uses an OCSConfigurator instance.
 The OCSConfigurator is responsible for creating OCSDefinitions, which describe the objects you want to put